wso2/docker-apim/docker-compose/APIM-ISasKM-with-Analytics/README.md

     ```
     git clone https://github.com/wso2/docker-apim
     ```
+    > If you are to try out an already released zip of this repo, please ignore this 1st step.

 2. Switch to the `docker-compose/APIM-ISasKM-with-Analytics` folder.
     ```
     cd docker-apim/docker-compose/APIM-ISasKM-with-Analytics
     ```
+    > If you are to try out an already released zip of this repo, please ignore this 2nd step also.
+     Instead, extract the zip file and directly browse to `docker-apim-<released-version-here>docker-compose/APIM-ISasKM-with-Analytics` folder.

+    > If you want to try out an already released tag, after executing 2nd step, checkout the relevant tag, i.e. for example: git checkout tags/v2.1.0.4 and continue below steps.

 3. Execute the following Docker Compose command to start the deployment.
     ```